DLXPlugins/wp-plugin-info-card/readme.txt

 = Does this slow down my site? =

 No, and it shouldn't.
 If it does, please leave a support request.
 Everything is designed to be cached and lazy-loaded where appropriate.
-If you find something loading where it shouldn't, it's not intentional, and should be addressed.
+If you find something loading where it shouldn't, it's not intentional and should be addressed.

 = Can I use this with classic themes? =

 Yes, you can use this with classic themes, the Classic Editor, and even your favorite page builder such as Elementor via the plugin's robust shortcode support.

-If you'd prefer to stick with blocks to build the layouts, and use a shortcode to output, I recommend free companion tool <a href="https://wordpress.org/plugins/pattern-wrangler/">Pattern Wrangler</a<>.
+If you'd prefer to stick with blocks to build the layouts and use a shortcode to output, I recommend the free companion tool <a href="https://wordpress.org/plugins/pattern-wrangler/">Pattern Wrangler</a<>.
 You can create a new pattern, add and configure the blocks, and copy the shortcode to display anywhere.

 = Can I use this with a page builder? =

-The plugin has robust shortcode support should you need to use this in a page builder such as Divi, Elementor, Beaver Builder, and more.
+The plugin has robust shortcode support, should you need to use this in a page builder such as Divi, Elementor, Beaver Builder, and more.

-If you'd prefer to stick with blocks to build the layouts, and use a shortcode to output, I recommend free companion tool <a href="https://wordpress.org/plugins/pattern-wrangler/">Pattern Wrangler</a<>.
+If you'd prefer to stick with blocks to build the layouts and use a shortcode to output, I recommend the free companion tool <a href="https://wordpress.org/plugins/pattern-wrangler/">Pattern Wrangler</a<>.
 You can create a new pattern, add and configure the blocks, and copy the shortcode to display anywhere.

+= Can I customize the plugin titles being displayed? =

+Yes, in the block editor, you can customize the title for each displayed plugin in the block editor sidebar.

+For shortcodes, where plugins are displayed, simply use `plugin-slug="my custom title"`.
+For example, for this plugin, you would use: `wp-plugin-info-card="My Plugin Info Card"`.

+See shortcode usage <a href="https://docs.dlxplugins.com/wp-plugin-info-card/shortcodes/wp-pic#slug-title">for custom titles</a>.

+= What layouts/color schemes come with the plugin? =

+For the main plugin card block/shortcode, there are <a href="https://docs.dlxplugins.com/wp-plugin-info-card/overview/layouts">five different layouts</a>, and <a href="https://docs.dlxplugins.com/wp-plugin-info-card/overview/schemes">fourteen color schemes</a>.

 = Is the default card-flipping effect cross-browser compatible? =